K750i/jsinheritance/README.md

 As you may see `Function` and `Object` are both functions, thus, they both have `prototype` property, which holds  reference to respective `prototype` object.

-`Function` and `Object` are both functions, thus their `__proto__` property, refers to `Function.prototype`, which itself has `__proto__` property referencing to `Object.prototype`.
+`Function` and `Object` are both functions, thus their `__proto__` property, refers to `Function.prototype`, which itself has `__proto__` property referencing `Object.prototype`.

 Both `prototype` and `__proto__` properties of a `Function` refer to the same `Function.prototype` object, which is a unique situation, valid only for built-in `Function` constructor.

 ## "Prototype" term mess
-When one says word "prototype", it immediately starts a real mess in heads of audience.
+When one says the word "prototype", it immediately starts a real mess in the heads of the audience.
 Speaker always need to be precisely clear, what he is talking about.

-Meanings of term "prototype":
+Meanings of the term "prototype":
 * A "prototype" of a given object
   * Its parent
   * Accessible with `someObject.__proto__` property, not `prototype` property